 Make sure your protagonist has a purpose in the story:

 (Aka- Does their place in the story make sense? )

 In the Tortoise and the Hare, the role of the tortoise was to symbolize the importance of hard work through steady, although slow, progress.
-If you were to replace the tortoise with another animal say a badger or fox, the story’s message could get muddled or lost.
+If you were to replace the tortoise with another animal say a badger or wolf, the story’s message could get muddled or lost.

 The tortoise was important because we know that these reptiles are slow, thus it makes the message more poignant, and understandable.